MopeSWTP-SS21/vs-code-client/README.md

 * Follow the setup instructions of either [MopeSWTP-SS21/MopeSWTP](https://github.com/MopeSWTP-SS21/MopeSWTP) or [MopeSWTP-SS21/LSP4J-test-CS](https://github.com/MopeSWTP-SS21/LSP4J-test-CS).
 * Install [VS Code](https://code.visualstudio.com/) and [node.js](https://nodejs.org/en/) through your favorite package manager.
 * Clone this repository.
-* TODO: node install dependencies?
+* Run `npm install` in your working copy of this repository in order to install the node modules that this extension depends upon.
-* Create a VS Code project that has the working copy of this repository as the only workspace file (this is needed, because the repo contains a `.vscode` folder with settings that are required to test the extension).
+* Create a VS Code project that has the working copy of this repository as the only workspace folder (this is needed, because the repo contains a `.vscode` folder with settings that are required to test the extension).
+You can do this with the following steps:
     * Open a new window in VS code.
     * Select File -> Add folder to workspace ...
     * Add the folder containing this repository and save the workspace using File -> Save Workspace As ...